khipu/react-native-khenshin/docs/INSTALL.0.60.x--0.66.x.md

-# Install instructions for react-native from 0.60.x to 0.64.x
+# Install instructions for react-native from 0.60.x to 0.71.x

 ## iOS

-> iOS implementation is still in progress

 Run pod install